 - h1 The reference model being used.

 - h2 The model being traind / updated.

 - performance_metric Performance metric to be used when evaluating the model.

 - get_instance_metadata -

 A function that returns a text string representation of some metadata corresponding to the instance id.
-It should be a supported to the instance in the contract of the contra get_instance_metadata(instance_id) instance_id: An integer instance id
+It should be a supported to the instance in the support of the supp get_instance_metadata(instance_id) instance_id: An integer instance id